Anosmia & Conjunctivitis in COVID-19, Is Fever Helpful (Lecture 44)

 And in each of these arms, they measured something called a serum neutralizing antibody response.
 So we’re looking for the antibody response after these people that were infected with rhinovirus.
 And what they found is that in the aspirin and in the Tylenol group, these together were statistically significantly lower in terms of that antibody response when it was compared to placebo and that P value was less than .05.

 And what we’re finding more and more recently is that temperature is intricately related to the immune function of the cell.
 Here’s a paper that was published in 2018 that shows that temperature regulates certain cellular messaging systems that allow the immune system to respond to infections.
 The signaling pathway known as NF-κB is a signaling mechanism that allows the cell to respond to these infections.

 And it was recently highlighted in an article in Medical News Today, a signaling pathway called Nuclear Factor kappa B plays an important role in the inflammation response in the context of infection or disease.
 This protein helps the expression and the production of certain immune cells.

 These proteins respond to the presence of viral or bacterial molecules in the system and that is when they start switching relevant genes related to the immune response at the cellular level.
 They also note here that this NF-κB becomes more active at higher temperatures and less active at lower temperatures.

-Couple of points here to remember, number one a fever is not hyperthermia.
+A couple of points here to remember, number one a fever is not hyperthermia.
 Hyperthermia is what one might get if they were running on a very hot day and their temperature was 105, 106, 107.
-Those are clearly very dangerous temperatures and they need to be treated aggressively otherwise someone could die.
+Those are clearly very dangerous temperatures and they need to be treated aggressively; otherwise, someone could die.
 But in the sense where there is a viral infection and a fever is being caused and there’s no other complication as a result of that fever, there is a question about whether or not that fever should be treated.

 Thanks for joining us.